klumw/copper-examples/copper-full/README.md

 For order ids < 1 a runtime exception is thrown and the corresponding workflow instance is set to ERROR.
 Audit trail messages and workflow instances in state ERROR/INVALID can be viewed in Copper-GUI.
+Set **Fetch Period** in Copper-GUI to 5 seconds to see copper time-series data immediately in the statistics chart.

 Copper-GUI
 ----------